BibiHajiraM/SQL/SQL_questions.md

 SELECT ABS(MAX(CASE WHEN dept.department = 'marketing' THEN emp.salary ELSE 0 END) - MAX(CASE WHEN dept.department = 'engineering' THEN emp.salary ELSE 0 END)) AS salary_difference
 FROM db_employee emp
 JOIN db_dept dept ON emp.department_id = dept.id;

+12. Popularity percentage : Find the popularity percentage for each user on Meta/Facebook.
+The popularity percentage is defined as the total number of friends the user has divided by the total number of users on the platform, then converted into a percentage by multiplying by 100.
+    Output each user along with their popularity percentage.
+Order records in ascending order by user id.
+    The 'user1' and 'user2' column are pairs of friends.

+NOTE : You need to give alias to every Select statement.
+Start writing code inside out.
+Break down the problem into two steps (i) total number of friends user has (ii) total number of users on the platform

+SELECT user1, COUNT(_) / (SELECT COUNT(DISTINCT user1) FROM (SELECT user1 FROM facebook_friends UNION SELECT user2 FROM facebook_friends) AS users_union) _ 100 AS popularity_percent
+FROM (SELECT user1, user2 FROM facebook_friends UNION SELECT user2 AS user1, user1 AS user2 FROM facebook_friends) AS users_union
+GROUP BY 1
+ORDER BY 1